-The road to resilience: Why you need to prioritize CI and productivity improvement during a crisis
+The road to resilience: Why you need to prioritise CI and productivity improvement during a crisis

 During the last economic crisis, a small group of companies came out on top, outperforming their peers and seeing increased growth during the recovery period.
 All these businesses had one thing in common – they actively pursued productivity improvements during the financial downturn.
 This helped them survive the crisis and achieve notable growth once business started to return to normal.